theRealAph/ScopeLocals/README.md

 consumer because it's likely to be more efficent and it's clear to the reader what is intended.

+(Note: `x` and `y` have the usual Java access modifiers.
+Even though a scope local is implicitly passed to every method in its dynamic scope, a method will only be able to use `get()` if that scope local's name is accessible to the method.
+So, sensitive security information can be passed through a stack of non-privileged invocations.)

+## Scope locals in more detail

 ### Shadowing

 It is sometimes useful to be able to re-bind an already-bound scope